alexfernandez/alexfernandez.github.io/permanent/cv.md

 Worked in the ingestion team processing many petabytes of data per month.

-* Led the refinement and deployment of a new preprocessing stage for incoming data.
+* Refined and evolved the architecture to ingest 10+ terabytes per hour.
-* Improved monitoring, throughput and stability of the ingestion pipeline.
+* Improved stability and scalability with traffic growing 3x per year.

-### 2022-09 to present: Cofounder and CTO at Ntrde
+### 2022-09 to 2023-08: Cofounder and CTO at Ntrde

 Co-founded [NTRDE](https://ntrde.io/) with two business partners, a decision intelligence solution for chemical trading.